-Public interests play an even more significant role in B2G data sharing relationships.
-Access to data is crucial when dealing with the growing number of societal challenges such as climate change, natural disaster, urban planning or pandemics.
-One of the objectives the European Commission plans to take forward in its Data Act (2021) is - besides the support of B2B data sharing - to foster B2G data sharing for the public interest, especially in the light of the recommendations of the report of the Expert Group on B2G Data Sharing (COM(2020) 66 final, p.
+Public interests play an even more significant role in business-to-government (B2G) data sharing relationships.
+Access to data is crucial when dealing with the growing number of societal challenges such as climate change, natural disasters, urban planning, or pandemics.
+For these reasons, the proposal for a Data Act (COM(2022) 68 final) addresses B2G data sharing in a separate Chapter.
+According to Article 14 of that proposal, public bodies shall have the right to request access to privately held data if certain public interests are at stake.
+Such "exceptional needs," which justify the encroachment of the data holder's interests, shall be deemed to exist if the data requested is necessary to respond to a public emergency (Article 15(a)); or if the data requested is limited in time and scope and necessary to prevent a public emergency or to assist in the recovery from a public emergency (Article 15(b)).
+Furthermore, public sector bodies or Union institutions, agencies, or bodies may be prevented from fulfilling a specific task in the public interest due to a lack of available data (Article 15(c)).
+The last case is only considered an exceptional need if the public sector body has been unable to obtain such data by alternative means, such as by purchasing the data on the market at market rates or by relying on existing obligations to make data available, and the adoption of new legislative measures cannot ensure the timely availability of the data (Article 15(c)(1)); or if obtaining the data in line with the procedure laid down in Articles 14 ff of the Data Act proposal would substantively reduce the administrative burden for data holders or other enterprises (Article 15(c)(2)).
+In line with Principle 26(2), the public interest and the proportionality test not only determine whether a public body may access privately held data based on Article 14 of the Data Act proposal, but also under what conditions.
+If the requested data is necessary to prevent a public emergency or to assist the recovery from a public emergency, the data must generally be made available free of charge (Article 20(1) Data Act proposal).
+This part of the Data Act proposal is inspired by Principles 24 through 27, as well as the recommendations of the report of the Expert Group on B2G Data Sharing (COM(2020) 66 final, p.
 12).
-In its final report, the Expert Group recommended the creation of an EU regulatory framework providing a minimum level of harmonisation for B2G data-sharing processes (High-

-Level Expert Group on Business-to-Government Data Sharing, Towards a European strategy on business-to-government data sharing for the public interest - final report, 2020, p.
+In its final report, the Expert Group recommended the creation of an EU regulatory framework providing a minimum level of harmonization for B2G data-sharing processes (High-Level Expert Group on Business-to-Government Data Sharing, Towards a European strategy on business-to-government data sharing for the public interest - final report, 2020, p.
 41 ff.).
-The Expert Group's proposed data-sharing requirements have some significant overlaps with the approach chosen in Principles 24 ff.
+The Expert Group's proposed data-sharing requirements have some significant overlaps with the approach chosen in Principles 24 through 27.
 One of the main features the two approaches have in common is their flexibility.
-The framework of the Expert Group should also apply without prejudice to the applicable legal frameworks, e.g. for personal and non-personal data, and should further allow Member States to choose rules compatible with their legislation or applicable to the specific sector.
+The framework of the Expert Group should also apply without prejudice to the applicable legal frameworks, e.g., for personal and non-personal data, and should further allow Member States to choose rules compatible with their legislation or applicable to the specific sector.